Parameter estimation with the current generation of phenomenological waveform models applied to the black hole mergers of GWTC-1: Methods

-\phTHM~\cite{Estelles:2020twz} extends to the time domain the methods that have been used to construct the frequency-domain model \phXHM and calibrate it to a catalog of numerical waveforms. \phTPHM~\cite{Estelles:TPHM} then extends this model to precession, again following the ``twisting up'' approach, but with some key improvements: First, in order to obtain explicit expressions for the spherical harmonic modes of the precessing frequency-domain models, the stationary phase approximation (SPA) is used to compute approximate Fourier transforms.
+\phXPHM also allows to choose among different approximations for the final spin of the remnant black hole.
+Version 0 is equivalent to the estimate implemented in \phPvtwo, where the in-plane spin contribution is captured by the effective precession spin $\chi_\mathrm{p}$.
+Version 1 is equivalent to version 0, with the replacement of $\chi_\mathrm{p}$ by the x-component of the spin, $\chi_x$.
+Versions 2 and 3 attempt in different ways to incorporate the full double-spin effects, with the latter relying on precession-averaged quantities that arise in the context of the MSA formalism \citep{Chatziioannou:2013dza}.
+Version 3 is the default in the LALSuite \citep{lalsuite} implementation.
+We refer the reader to Sec.
+IV D of \citet{Pratten:2020ceb} for a thorough discussion of these options.
+The \phT family of models \citep{Estelles:2020osj,Estelles:2020twz,Estelles:TPHM} extends to the time domain the methods that have been used to construct the frequency-domain model \phXHM and calibrate it to a catalog of numerical waveforms.
+The main motivation for developing a time domain model is that the morphology of the waveform is often simpler to understand in the time domain, in particular for the late inspiral, merger, and ringdown, where rapid changes are not ``smeared out'' by a Fourier transform.
+This allows a cleaner separation of inspiral, merger and ringdown, which can be valuable for tests of general relativity, this is however not directly relevant for the present paper.
+Precession is again described by the ``twisting up'' approach \citep{Estelles:2020osj,Estelles:TPHM}, however the time domain model indeed allows some key improvements over \phXPHM: First, in order to obtain explicit expressions for the spherical harmonic modes of the precessing frequency-domain models, the stationary phase approximation (SPA) is used to compute approximate Fourier transforms.
 This also makes it difficult to incorporate analytical knowledge about the ringdown frequencies in the ringdown portion of a precessing waveform.
 This is however simple in the time domain, where the ringdown waveform can be simply modelled as a damped sinusoid, with the complex ringdown frequency determined by the final spin and mass.
-This allows a simple analytical approximation to the Euler angles during ringdown, based on the effective precessional motion observed in NR signals \cite{PhysRevD.87.044038}, which can be derived analytically in the small opening angle limit.
-(A derivation is presented in \cite{Estelles:2020osj}, see also \cite{Marsat:2018oam}.)
+This allows a simple analytical approximation to the Euler angles during ringdown, based on the effective precessional motion observed in NR signals \citep{PhysRevD.87.044038}, which can be derived analytically in the small opening angle limit.
+(A derivation is presented in \citet{Estelles:2020osj}, see also \citet{Marsat:2018oam}.)
 In consequence, the merger and ringdown of precessing waveforms is typically more accurately described in our time-domain model.